zetolhousa/zetolhousa.github.io/content/posts/things-i-wish-i-learnt-before-job.md

 But guess what, now I use it every single day.
 Biggest regret.

 It’s not going away anytime soon and it’s used so widely in every major company.
-I always thought C/C++ with a higher level language like Python would suffice.
-I wasn’t really wrong there, because for a fresher having a solid grasp of any language is enough to prove one can code.
+I always thought C/C++ paired with a higher level language like Python would suffice.
+I wasn’t really wrong there, because for a fresher having a solid grasp of any language able to code up solutions to data structure and algo problems is enough to prove ones potential (fortunately or unfortunately).

-The reason I regret not learning Java is because the time that could have been spent actually producing code I had to invest in learning from scratch too.
+The reason I regret not learning Java is because the time that could have been spent actually producing code, I had to invest learning a language from scratch.